 3) Visit Brooklyn Bridge

 Another super iconic attraction of New York is the Brooklyn Bridge.
-We woke up really early to see the bridge without the crowds and was able to take tons of amazing photos.
+I woke up really early to see the bridge without the crowds and was able to take tons of amazing photos.
 For tips, see my post on the Most Instagrammable Spots at Brooklyn Bridge.
 I love being able to see Manhattan and Brooklyn.
 The traffic was also buzzing on the street level below.
-We took the J line to Chambers St station.
 It took about 45 minutes to get across the whole bridge but you can do it in 30 minutes if you don’t stop as many times.
 I also enjoyed the serenity of Main Street Park on the Brooklyn side of the waterfront.
-Make sure also lump Dumbo in as it’s just a 5 minute walk away once off the bridge.
+Make sure to lump Dumbo in as it’s just a 5 minute walk away once off the bridge.

 The classic Dumbo view can be found at Washington St. and Water St.